 To earn a diploma from District 6, high school students must earn a total of 22.0 credits, with specific requirements in certain areas (please see below).

 One year’s worth of successful study and achievement in a class will result in 1.0 credit being awarded to the student; a semester-long class will result in 0.5 credits earned.
 Students are designated as Freshmen, Sophomores, Juniors or Seniors based on the number of credits they have acquired, rather than the number of years they have been in school.Specific area requirements:

 Within the overall total of 22.0 credits, students must accumulate a minimum number of credits in the following academic areas.

-- ELECTIVES: 7.5 annual credits required (in addition to regular elective classes, students may earn elective credit for community service experiences)
+- ELECTIVES: 7.5 credits required (in addition to regular elective classes, students may earn elective credit for community service experience)